cividi/whitepaper/README.md

 Every day we have the opportunity to create something that has the potential to be the ethical compass for someone making a key decision that will influence the development of institutions or neighbourhoods around the world.
 Our platform for participative governance may play a pivotal role in the way digitally enhanced discussions of urban planning run in 2020 and beyond - if we let it.
 Efficiency and profitability are a means to an end, not the goal.

 ---

-# Design
+# Design strategy

-Our design and communication strategy, essential for every civic tech initative, is based on the following core principles.
+Today we should be able to verify due diligence on architectural plans through data, connect the dots between local street projects and city-scale investments, explore the science behind algorithms, participate as citizen urbanists in crowdsourcing, connect our own (open) software and hardware, take part in studies on- and offline.
+What is lacking is a well designed, central location to discover, engage, and promote this across communities, a good place to share best practices, and shared infrastructure.
+Our design strategy to overcome these barriers is based on the following core principles.

 ### User experience comes first /